 Tai Chi movements always puzzle onlookers.
 At first, it seems to them that they are watching a movie in slow motion and they wonder how this can be good for you.
 When Tai Chi students claim that this is a martial art, it is hard to believe.
 About a hundred years ago, Tai Chi was considered one of the top four martial art systems in China.
 It belongs to the Nei Jia school or internal family of kung fu.
-Xingyi and Bagua are its close relatives.
+Xingyi and Bagua are their close relatives.

 Practising movements slowly is not unique to Tai Chi.
 All high-level martial arts and health arts use a form of slow, deliberate movements to enhance the inner aspect of the mind and body.
 When we practise a series of movements quickly, we may miss many finer details in our performance.
 When we slow things down, our lack of coordination between upper and lower body, uneven, shallow breathing, poor concentration and no feeling of qi in our movements are revealed.
 In the classical articles on Tai Chi, we are advised to practise the form slowly, smoothly and continuously.
 Everything should be linked like a flowing stream or the smoothness of reeling silk from a cocoon.

-Grandmaster Feng Zhi Qiang (1928-2012), founder of the Hun Yuan Tai Chi system, talked about the importance of building gong, the essence of our practice.
-First we collect and accumulate qi.
+Grandmaster Feng Zhi Qiang (1928-2012), the founder of the Hun Yuan Tai Chi system, talked about the importance of building gong, the essence of our practice.
+First, we collect and accumulate qi.
 This is achieved by practising the Hun Yuan Qigong, Fa Soong Gong and Silk Reeling Gong.
 Gong practice strengthens the internal.
 Qi (energy) replenishes the body’s internal system, making the body stronger and more flexible.
-The practice of quan (the forms, Push Hands and weapons) will be much enhanced, once you have a strong foundation in gong.
-During the quan practice, qi will be further circulated to the internal organs, meridians and marrow.
+The practice of Quan (the forms, Push Hands and weapons) will be much enhanced, once you have a strong foundation in the gong.
+During the Quan practice, qi will be further circulated to the internal organs, meridians and marrow.
 This is the cultivation of jing qi shen (essence, energy and spirit).